-An 'N' determination will have the following consequences:
+An 'N' Determination will have the following consequences:

-- In a 1 or 2 unit course, that course will not contribute in that year to the required pattern of study - In the common component of related courses that course and the related Extension course will not contribute in that year to the pattern of study - In the Extension course, that course only will not contribute in that year to the required pattern of study
+- In a one (1) or two (2) unit course, that course will not contribute in that year to the required pattern of study - In the common component of related courses that course and the related Extension course will not contribute in that year to the pattern of study - In the Extension course, that course only will not contribute in that year to the required pattern of study

-Where students fail to comply with the school's expectations an 'N' determination warning letter will be issued.
-A minimum of two warning letters will be sent to parents before the school may recommend to NESA that a student does not receive an award in a course.
-This is known as an 'N' Determination and it may result in the non-award of the HSC.
+Where students fail to comply with the school's expectations an 'N' Determination warning letter will be issued.
+A minimum of two warning letters will be sent to caregivers before the school may recommend to NESA that a student does not receive an award in a course.
+This is known as an 'N' Determination, and it may result in the non-award of the HSC.